AlinaLaviniaCretu/QA-fun-challenge/README.md

 - **example.p4d**

-  - Contains the input data structured in an XML fashion
+  - Contains the input data structured in an XML format

 - **output.txt**

   - Is the file produced after running the program and contains the requested information: number of GCP points, the area covered by them and for each of the GCPs in how many images it can be seen.
 ## Prerequisites
-- Python version equal or grater than 3.8
+- Python version equal or greater than 3.8

 ## Installation